agrevster/pocketbase-kotlin/readme.md

 **All done!** Now that you have a Pocketbase client set up and know how to log in, the rest is easy!
 Simply follow the [Pocketbase Web API Docs](https://pocketbase.io/docs/api-records/) and our internal KDocs to find your way around the Pocketbase API.
-There are a few exceptions for which features could not be made to match the other SDKs, for a guide on them go to our [caveats page](#caveats)
+There are a few exceptions for features that could not be made to match the other SDKs, for a guide on them go to our [caveats page](#caveats)

 ---